You can use

 To ensure an up-to-date migration, schedule a maintenance window where you

 can stop all writes to your source cluster.
 Any write operations issued to

 are not migrated to the destination cluster.

 mongorestore completes data restoration, you must cut-over your

-applications to the target Atlas cluster before resuming write operations.
+applications to the destination Atlas cluster before resuming

 The total amount of required downtime depends on factors such as the size of data being migrated and the network connection between your source cluster and Atlas.
 If you have questions or concerns about extended downtime, contact Atlas support by clicking Support from the left-hand navigation of the Atlas UI.

 Atlas manages database user creation.
 If the source cluster enforces authentication:

 --oplogReplayoption, you must delete the